subquery/documentation/docs/quickstart/quickstart_chains/gnosis.md

 We use Ethereum packages, runtimes, and handlers (e.g. `@subql/node-ethereum`, `ethereum/Runtime`, and `ethereum/*Handler`) for Gnosis.
 Since Gnosis is a EVM implementation, we can use the core Ethereum framework to index it.
 :::

-The Project Manifest (`project.yaml`) file works as an entry point to your Gnosis project.
+The Project Manifest (`project.ts`) file works as an entry point to your Gnosis project.
 It defines most of the details on how SubQuery will index and transform the chain data.
 For Gnosis, there are three types of mapping handlers (and you can have more than one in each project):

 - [BlockHanders](../../build/manifest/gnosis.md#mapping-handlers-and-filters): On each and every block, run a mapping function
 - [TransactionHandlers](../../build/manifest/gnosis.md#mapping-handlers-and-filters): On each and every transaction that matches optional filter criteria, run a mapping function